EpocDotFr/rwrs/README.md

     - Public server details (players list with link to their profile, current map preview and minimap, etc)
     - Filtering capabilities
   - Online servers count (+ the active ones)
-  - Online players count (+ players currently on RWR + number of playing friends)
+  - Online players count (+ current players count + number of playing friends)
   - Charts (for the past week)
     - Number of online players
     - Number of online servers (+ the active ones)